nanomsg/nng/docs/ref/api/init.md

 - `num_task_threads` and `max_task_threads` \
   Configures the number of threads to use for tasks, which are used principally for completion callbacks.
-The maximum value can be used to provide an upper limit while still allowing for a dynamically calculated value to be used, as long as it does not exceeed the maximum.
+The maximum value can be used to provide an upper limit while still allowing for a dynamically calculated value to be used, as long as it does not exceed the maximum.

 - `num_expire_threads` and `max_expire_threads` \
   Configures the number of threads used for expiring operations.
 Using a larger value will